Radu R. Rosetti: The interwar

-After the war, he was successively named military attaché in London, brigadier commander, and head of training courses for high-level officers.
+After the war, he served as military attaché in London, from 1 July 1919 to 1 October 1920.
+Subsequently, he was named commander of a brigade and head of training courses for high-level officers.
 In 1924, he was advanced to the rank of brigadier general.
 Continuing to deplore the large number of promotions made in the triumphant mood that followed the creation of Greater Romania, Rosetti soon resigned from the army.
 He authored books on military history and theory, some of them works of pioneering research.
 He headed the National Military Museum, an institution he had said from 1914 should be established.
 Elected a corresponding member of the Romanian Academy in 1927, he advanced to titular status in 1934 before being stripped of membership in 1948 by the new communist regime.
 He headed the Romanian Academy Library between 1931 and 1940, assuming the role at the suggestion of his retiring predecessor Ioan Bianu.
 As director, he oversaw construction of a new headquarters, completed in 1938.